spdx/spdx-spec/chapters/conformance.md

 ## 4.2 Obsolete features <a name="4.2"></a>

 Over the life of a standard, some older approaches can become obsolete and are dropped from subsequent editions, possibly with a replacement approach being provided.
-Such action involves *deprecating* those out-dated features.
+Such action involves *deprecating* those outdated features.
 This edition identifies all currently deprecated features.

 ## 4.3 Alternate notation for some requirements <a name="4.3"></a>